|11 November 2020

 At the end of the interrogation he showed me a document written in Hebrew and asked me to sign it.
 When I told him I was not going to sign a document I did not understand he called me a "bastard".
 Then I was taken back to the cell which did not have any windows or lights.
 I was left in the cell for about three hours.

-After about three hours I was taken to Ofer prison where I was strip searched before being taken to a cell.
+After about three hours I was taken to Ofer prison, near Jerusalem, where I was strip searched before being taken to a cell.
 I spent about an hour there and then I was taken to Megiddo prison, inside Israel.
 At Megiddo I met a lawyer for the first time on the phone.
 He told me not to worry and to relax and God willing he was going to release me soon.
 The conversation was very short and the prison director was listening.
 Then my ties were removed and I was strip searched and taken to the quarantine section.

 I spent 26 days at the quarantine section.
 On my fifth day at Megiddo I was taken to a military clinic near Ramleh because I felt severe pain in my left wrist.
 A doctor examined it and told the wrist joint had dislocated because of the tight ties.